bjdgyc/godaemonize/README.md

 ## Introduction

-daemonize is a command-line utility that runs a command as a Unix daemon.
+godaemonize is a command-line utility that runs a command as a Unix daemon.

 The godaemonize is most like [daemonize](https://github.com/bmc/daemonize)